Charles Dierkop

 Charles Richard Dierkop (September 11, 1936 – February 25, 2024) was an American character actor.
-He is most recognized for his supporting roles in the films Butch Cassidy and the Sundance Kid (1969) and The Sting (1973) and the television series Police Woman (1974-1978).
+He is most recognized for his supporting roles in the films Butch Cassidy and the Sundance Kid (1969) and The Sting (1973) and the television series Police Woman (1974–1978).

 Early years

-Dierkop was born in La Crosse, Wisconsin, and attended Aquinas High School in La Crosse.
+Dierkop was born in La Crosse, Wisconsin.
+He attended Holy Trinity Grade School and attended Aquinas High School in La Crosse.
 He was raised by his aunt and uncle after his father left when Dierkop was an infant and his mother "left home when he was still a tot".
+He broke his nose four times in fights as a youth.

 Military service

-Dierkop dropped out of high school after his junior year and enlisted in the U.S. Marine Corps.
+Dierkop dropped out of high school after his junior year and enlisted in the U.S. Marine Corps at age 17.
 He served in Korea during the Korean War and was discharged from the Marine Corps at age 19.
 Upon his return, he lived with his mother in Philadelphia, and with the help of the G.I.
 Bill, he enrolled in the American Foundation of Dramatic Arts in Philadelphia.